 Specifically, what programs does fundraising support in Orinda schools?

 Current fundraising supports class size reduction, music and art instruction, school librarians, instructional technology, books and instructional materials, counseling and student support services, diverse elective course offerings at OIS and Miramonte, and a seven-period academic day at Miramonte that provides access to honors and AP classes that help students qualify for the best colleges and universities.
 Local fundraising has always provided essential support for our excellent Orinda schools.
 During an economic downturn and reduced public funding for local schools, fundraising is even more essential for preventing deep and devastating cuts.
 The programming supported by local fundraising is the difference between our schools being good and our schools being great.

 Why consider a new approach to fundraising for Orinda schools?

-Currently, Orinda schools are supported by seven separate fundraising entities: Del Rey Parents’ Club, Glorietta Parents’ Club, Miramonte Parents’ Club, OIS Parents’ Club, Sleepy Hollow Parents’ Club, Wagner Ranch Parents’ Club and the Educational Foundation for Orinda (EFO).
-While this approach allows for flexibility to address specific needs at each school site, it also requires a tremendous investment of parent volunteer hours to sustain duplicative organizational structures and results in confusing and competing multiple fundraising requests of parents and other potential donors.
-The current model also limits Orinda’s ability to compete for significant donations from large charitable organizations and corporate donors.
-By making fundraising more consolidated, streamlined and consistent, ONE believes it can raise more money for our schools and make more efficient use of volunteer time and funds raised.
+Previously, Orinda schools were supported by seven separate fundraising entities: Del Rey Parents’ Club, Glorietta Parents’ Club, Miramonte Parents’ Club, OIS Parents’ Club, Sleepy Hollow Parents’ Club, Wagner Ranch Parents’ Club and the Educational Foundation for Orinda (EFO).
+By making fundraising more consolidated, streamlined and consistent, ONE believes it can raise more money for our schools, such as sourcing significant donations from large charitable organizations and corporate donors.
+Pooling of funds allows for greater return on investments and makes more efficient use of volunteer time and funds raised.